k3ssen/SymfonyVuetified/README.md

 # Concept/usage

-The aim is to make it easy to use Twig and Vue without resorting to API's or cumbersome 'data-' attributes in html.
+The aim is to make it easy to use Twig and Vue without resorting to API's or cumbersome `data-` attributes in html.

 ## global vue object